fruitsamples/UICatalog/ReadMe.txt

 Build Requirements
-iOS 4.2 SDK
+iOS 5.0 SDK or later

 Runtime Requirements
-iOS OS 3.2 or later.
+iOS 3.2 or later

 Using the Sample
-Build and run the sample using iOS 4.2 SDK.
+Build and run the sample using iOS 5.0 SDK.
 To run in the simulator, set the Active SDK to Simulator.
 To run on a device, set the Active SDK to the appropriate Device setting.

 In most areas of this sample, as you see various UI elements, you will see a corresponding explanation as to where you can find the code.